 We remind our candidates daily, ‘Don’t forget to prepare!’.
 If they want the job, they need to show that they’ve completed their research by being able to talk intelligently about the role and business.
 It’s the same advice for you, hiring managers.
 If you’re looking to hire an executive assistant, for example, you’ll need to set up the hiring and interview process the right way.
 Doing so will pay dividends in ensuring a positive brand experience.

-If you’re a small business without an HR presence or formalised hiring policy, our tips below may help to guide the right approach.
+If you’re a small business without an HR presence or formalised hiring policy, our tips below can help to guide the right approach.

 Make the candidate comfortable

-To encourage the best possible candidate experience, try and make sure you’re meeting in as neutral and comfortable environment as possible.
+To encourage the best possible candidate experience, try to make sure you’re meeting in as neutral and comfortable environment as possible.
 Rather than sitting on the other side of the desk or table, try sitting next to the candidate (if space permits!).
 This move, alongside open body language, will help set the tone of a meeting between equals.
 You’ll then be able to develop much more of a natural rapport which will give you a significantly more accurate steer on their potential to fit in culturally with the business and team.
+In a virtual interview, body language is still important – you don’t want to be fidgeting or looking away from the camera – this will unconsciously signal to the candidate that you’re not giving them your full attention.

 Have the candidate meet with other staff